 You want to eat healthfully and incorporate more grains into your diet.
 What better way than growing wheat in your home garden?
 Wait, really?
 Can I grow wheat at home?
-Sure, and you don’t need a tractor, a grain drill, combine or even the acreage that full scale wheat farmers require.
+Sure, and you don’t need a tractor, grain drill, combine, or even the acreage that full scale wheat farmers require.
 The following wheat growing information will help you learn how to grow wheat in a home garden and caring for backyard wheat grain.

 Can I Grow Wheat at Home?

 It is very possible to grow your own wheat.
 It seems like a daunting task given the specialized equipment and large farms that commercial wheat farmers utilize, but the fact is that there are a couple of fallacies regarding growing wheat yourself that have turned even the most die-hard gardener from the idea.

 First off, most of us think you would need acres and acres to produce even a little bit of flour.
 Not so.
 An average backyard of say, 1,000 square feet (93 sq. m.), is enough space to grow a bushel of wheat.
 What does a bushel equal?
 A bushel is about 60 pounds (27 kg.) of grain, enough to bake 90 loaves of bread!
 Since you probably don’t need 90 loaves of bread, devoting just a row or two to growing wheat in the home garden is sufficient.